mieow/vampire-character/readme.txt

 No.  The plugin works under the premise that each Wordpress login links to only 1 character.

-= Are there any other plugins you recommend for running a game of Vampire on Wordpress? =
+= Are there any other plugins you recommend for running a game of vampire on Wordpress? =

 These are the plugins I have used for the LARP(s) I have been involved in running.